repositoryadmin/SLERepository/SLEDataset/README.md

 ## Description of experiment

-Raw linear acceleration sensor measurements were obtained from a group of 15 healthy adults (10 men and five women).
+Raw linear acceleration and orientation sensor measurements were obtained from a group of 15 healthy adults (10 men and five women).
 Considering smartphone's local coordinate system, the following positions were tested:

 1.	**Pocket.** Smartphone is carried in the front right trousers’ pocket.
 Z-axis is pointing in the walking direction and y-axis is pointing in the opposite direction of the floor.
 Smartphone’s position is fixed.
 2.	**Bag.** Smartphone is carried in the pocket inside the bag.
 Its x-axis is pointing in the walking direction and its screen is turned away from the user's body so that the z-axis is parallel to floor.
 Smartphone's position is fixed and the bag is handheld.